KB-GModStore/aas_doc/server/functions/accessories.md

 | Types | Arguments | Descriptions | Optional |
 | :--- | :--- | :--- | :--- |
 | [string](https://www.lua.org/pil/2.4.html) | **category** | The category of the item you wish to unequip | ❌ |

+### PLAYER:AASSendAllAccessory()
+Send all accessories of all players to a specific player